The Price of a House Extension in Essex for 2019

 Make sure you know what to expect going into your house extension quote to avoid any hidden surprises.

 House extensions are an increasingly popular way to improve your home, and it’s not hard to see why.
 When it comes to choosing between moving or renovating, building an extension is often the more economically efficient option.
-Alternatively you may be considering a loft conversion, for which we also have a handy cost guide.

 House extensions can: